Class 11 Computer Science Notes

 ⚖️ Society, Law and Ethics

-This unit explores the broader impact of technology on human society and covers a wide range of definition-based and short-answer topics that are easy marks in the board exam.
-Topics include: digital footprints, cyber crime types (hacking, phishing, identity theft, cyberbullying), cyber laws under the IT Act 2000, intellectual property rights (IPR), types of software licences (free, open-source, proprietary, shareware), plagiarism and copyright, privacy and data protection, net etiquette (netiquette), and the ethical responsibilities of every technology user.
+This unit covers definition-based and short-answer topics that are easy marks in the board exam — digital footprints, cyber crime types (hacking, phishing, identity theft, cyberbullying), cyber laws under the IT Act 2000, intellectual property rights (IPR), types of software licences (free, open-source, proprietary, shareware), plagiarism and copyright, privacy and data protection, and net etiquette (netiquette).

 Read Notes →